zwjyyc/finch/README.md

 Work in process ...

-This repository contains a wide range of my API models and tests written on machine learning topics based on modern technology (e.g. TensorFlow, PyTorch)
+This repository contains a wide range of my models and tests written on machine learning based on TensorFlow / PyTorch and other libraries.

 ## Installation
 ```